BjornW/admin-email-as-from-address/readme.txt

 == Description ==
 Use the admin email address set in Settings->General as the email address from which WordPress sends email.

-The plugin has no settings, does not alter the database and only uses hooks to achieve it's goal.
+The plugin has two easy settings and programmer hook support to set as new From email address and a From name.
 It also should work perfectly fine with Multisite installations.

 == Screenshots ==